AgoraIO/video-sdk-samples-reactjs/src/product-workflow/README.md

 The basics of joining and leaving a channel are presented in the <Link to="../get-started/get-started-sdk">SDK quickstart</Link> project for Interactive Live Streaming.
 This document explains the common workflows you need to handle in your app.

+## Understand the tech

+For context on this sample, and a full explanation of the essential code snippets used in this project, read [Stream media to a channel](https://docs-beta.agora.io/en/video-calling/develop/play-media?platform=react-js).

 ## How to run this project

 To see how to run this project, read the instructions in the main [README](../../readme.md) or [SDK quickstart](https://docs-beta.agora.io/en/video-calling/get-started/get-started-sdk).